opennars/opennars/doc/operators/IO_Operators.md

 ```

 #### Get parameters

+inspection and control of stream properties

 ```
 stream(stream, { param1:#x } )?
 ```

-* the desire of these operators can inspect and control
 certain implementation details which are not
 directly managed by the reasoner.